gopinath95data/human-activity-classsifcation/README.md

 # Human-Activity-Classsifcation

-Human Activity Classification by Smartphone & Smartwatch Sensors :running_woman:
+Human Activity Classification by Smartphone & Smartwatch Sensors :running_woman: :standing_woman: :climbing_woman:

 This project is based on the data from WISDM Lab of Frodham University, NY - available from the UCI Machine Learning Repository https://archive.ics.uci.edu/ml/datasets/WISDM+Smartphone+and+Smartwatch+Activity+and+Biometrics+Dataset+